HuthLab/multi-timescale-LSTM-LMs/ReadMe.md

 Code associated with ICLR 2021 paper: Mahto, S., Vo, V.A., Turek, J.S., Huth, A. "Multi-timescale representation learning in LSTM language models."

-This is adapted from the AWD-LSTM-LM code available here: [https://github.com/salesforce/awd-lstm-lm](https://github.com/salesforce/awd-lstm-lm)
+This is adapted from the AWD-LSTM-LM code available here: [https://github.com/salesforce/awd-lstm-lm](https://github.com/salesforce/awd-lstm-lm).
+To more closely reproduce their results with Pytorch 0.4, see the `legacy` folder.

 # Commands for training a multi-timescale (MTS) language model
 ## Required dependencies: Python3.6 or above, Numpy, Scipy and Pytorch1.7.0 or above with CUDA version 10.1